 [S] 507.1 General.
 Commercial kitchen exhaust hoods shall comply with the requirements of this section.
 Hoods shall be Type I or II and shall be designed to capture and confine cooking vapors and residues.
 A Type I or Type II hood shall be installed at or above appliances in accordance with Sections 507.2 and 507.3 and Table 507.2.1.
 Where any cooking appliance under a single hood requires a Type I hood, a Type I hood shall be installed.
 Where a Type II hood is required, a Type I or Type II hood shall be installed.
-Where a Type I hood, ducts, exhaust equipment and makeup air system shall comply with the requirements of Sections 506, 507, 508 and 509.
+Where a Type I hood is installed, the installation of the entire system, including the hood, ducts, exhaust equipment and makeup air system shall comply with the requirements of Sections 506, 507, 508 and 509.

 - 1. Factory-built commercial exhaust hoods that are listed and labeled in accordance with UL 710, and installed in accordance with Section 304.1, shall not be required to comply with Sections 507.1.5, 507.2.3, 507.2.5, 507.2.8, 507.3.1, 507.3.3, 507.4 and 507.5. - 2.
 Factory-built commercial cooking recirculating systems that are listed and labeled in accordance with UL 710B, and installed in accordance with Section 304.1, shall not be required to comply with Sections 507.1.5, 507.2.3, 507.2.5, 507.2.8, 507.3.1, 507.3.3, 507.4 and 507.5.
 Spaces in which such systems are located shall be considered to be kitchens and shall be ventilated in accordance with Table 403.3.1.1.
 The kitchen exhaust system shall discharge in accordance with Section 501.3.1, item 3.
-For the purpose of determining the floor area required to be ventilated, each individual appliance shall be considered as occupying not less than 100 square feet (9.3 m2). - Where cooking appliances are equipped with integral down-draft exhaust systems and such appliances and exhaust systems are listed and labeled for the application in accordance with NFPA 96, a hood shall not be required at or above them. - 507.1.1 Operation.
+For the purpose of determining the floor area required to be ventilated, each individual appliance shall be considered as occupying not less than 100 square feet (9.3 m2). - 3.
+Where cooking appliances are equipped with integral down-draft exhaust systems and such appliances and exhaust systems are listed and labeled for the application in accordance with NFPA 96, a hood shall not be required at or above them. - 4.
+Smoker ovens with integral exhaust systems, provided that the appliance is installed in accordance with the manufacturer's installation instructions, is listed and tested for the application, and complies with Chapter 5.

+507.1.1 Operation.
 Commercial kitchen exhaust hood systems shall operate during the cooking operation.
 The hood exhaust rate shall comply with the listing of the hood or shall comply with Section 507.5.
-The exhaust fan serving a Type I hood shall have automatic controls that will activate the fan when any appliance that requires such Type I Hood is turned on, or a means of interlock shall be provided that will prevent operation of such appliances when the exhaust fan is not turned on.
+The exhaust fan serving a Type I hood shall have automatic controls that will activate the fan when any appliance that requires such Type I hood is turned on, or a means of interlock shall be provided that will prevent operation of such appliances when the exhaust fan is not turned on.
 Where one or more temperature or radiant energy sensors are used to activate a Type I hood exhaust fan, the fan shall activate not more than 15 minutes after the first appliance served by that hood has been turned on.
 A method of interlock between an exhaust hood system and appliances equipped with standing pilot burners shall not cause the pilot burners to be extinguished.
-A method of interlock between an exhaust hood system and cooking appliances shall not involve or depend on any component of a fire-extinguishing system.
+A method of interlock between an exhaust hood system.